 Think of all the plastic bottles and containers you could avoid if you just started refilling instead of buying new.
 This is true for cleaning products like dish detergent and hand soap, as well as personal care products like shampoo, body wash and even some skincare and makeup products.

 More and more companies are offering refill pouches and packages that allow you to refill the bottles you already have.
 One of my favorites is Grove Collaborative.
-(Get a FREE plastic-free refill set with your first purchase of $20+.)

 16. Love your leftovers